adketuri/heroes-of-umbra-wiki/skills/physical.md

 ---
-title: Physical
+title: Warrior
 description: The physical skill tree
 published: true
-date: 2023-08-21T05:54:08.690Z
+date: 2023-09-17T16:52:47.292Z
-tags: guide
+tags: guide, skills
 editor: markdown
 dateCreated: 2023-02-13T01:54:49.374Z
 ---

-The Physical skill tree specializes in dealing large amounts of Physical damage to enemies.
+The Warrior skill tree specializes in dealing large amounts of Physical damage to enemies.
 Sustaining in solo play is simple and depends on Leech/Regenerate.
 Physical is the only tree to not have any party buffs.

 ## Tier 1